sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **Initialization of model parameters**

 After starting, PS does not contain any parameter.
 For model variables, ElasticDL should initialize them before training process.
-For embedding vectors, ElasticDL adopts lazy initialization, i.e. initialize them when they are needed in training process.
+For embedding vectors, ElasticDL adopts lazy initialization, i.e. initialize them when they are needed in the training process.

 Since a single PS pod may not have enough memory for big model, workers are responsible for random initializing model variables.
 After initializing, workers push initialized model variables to corresponding PS pod.
 Here is the RPC call definition for pushing initialized model.